 - 2 large carrots cut into small cubes

 - 1 cup frozen corn

 - Fresh parsley for serving

-- Add the cubed chicken and oregano, and season with salt and pepper to taste.
-Sautee with the cooked garlic and onions until chicken is completely cooked through and lightly golden.
+- Add the cubed chicken, and season with oregano, salt and pepper to taste and cook until the chicken is cooked, about 5-7 minutes.

-- Pour the chicken broth, and mix all the ingredients together.
-Bring to a rolling boil, then reduce the heat to low, cover with a tight-fitting lid and simmer for 15 minutes, until rice is fully cooked.
+- Mix all the ingredients together, bring to a boil, then reduce the heat to low, cover with a tight-fitting lid and simmer for 15 minutes, until rice is fully cooked.
 Remove from heat and allow the steam to continue cooking the rice for 5-10 more minutes.